05 October,2024 08:24 PM IST | Mumbai | Raaina Jain

 Harms of such material on children's safety

-Given the exploitative and abusive nature of such material, it not only poses a significant risk to the physical safety of children but also to their psychological well-being.
+Given the exploitative and abusive nature of such material, it not only poses a significant risk to the physical safety of children but also their psychological well-being.

 Bhatia explains, "Experiencing something like this can be devastating for a child.
 It is not just physical or sexual abuse.
 It also causes significant emotional damage.
-Children are in their formative years, still forming ideas about their bodies, love, touch, masculinity, feminity, relationships, etc. Such acts are a violation if done without consent and appropriate knowledge and at an inappropriate age."
+Children are in their formative years, still forming ideas about their bodies, love, touch, masculinity, feminity, relationships, etc. Such acts are a violation if done without consent and appropriate knowledge, and at an inappropriate age."

 "Even if such content is created using AI or other technologies without any involvement of the child, if they come across it and see their face on it, the damage can be equally serious," she adds.

 The advent of social media and technology has deepened the issue.
 "Today, everything is recorded and put on the internet.
 Unfortunately, there's a market for such content.
-I have worked on cases where certain groups were exposed to circulation of child sexual abuse material and I had to see what it was.
+I have worked on cases where certain groups were exposed for circulation of child sexual abuse material and I had to see what it was.
 It was so, so disturbing.
 In some videos, children were even smiling, too young to understand what was happening," reveals Bhatia.

 "The online world is a breeding ground for child traffickers, stalkers and pedophiles.
 There's so much information available online on anyone, including children.
 And with AI, anyone can be at risk," she further states.